TcPirate1/FF_collection_GUI/AvaloniaGUI/README.md

 ## TODO

-- Changing file path does not stop the extension trying to download dotnet.
+[] Changing file path does not stop the extension trying to download dotnet.
 Find out how to prevent this.
+[] Cancel button functionality.
-- Connect to MongoDB (Installed required nuget packages).
+[] Connect to MongoDB (Installed required nuget packages).
-- Read, Add, Edit, Delete (in this order).
+[] Read, Add, Edit, Delete (in this order).

 ## Pages